bessoh2/IA_DEM_Roughness/README.md

 ## tile_slicer

 **tile_slicer(image, shape)**

-  Divides a given image into uniform tiles (except for at the edges) of specified shape.
-Returns the tiles in a dictionary with the location of each of the tiles as keys and the tiles as values.
+  """Divides a given image into uniform tiles (except for at the edges) of specified shape.
+Returns the tiles in a dictionary with the location of each of the tiles as keys and the tiles as values."""

   **Parameters:**